cneben/react-maplibre-standalone/README.md

 ### Process SRTM to GeoTIFF

 The more effective way is to build a GDAL VRT (Virtual format) to merge our multiple `.hgt` in a single project file.
-This virtual project can then be reprojected and interpolated to WGS84 using `gdalwarp` and finally translated to a single geo tiff with `gdal_translate`:
+This virtual project can then be re-projected and interpolated to WGS84 using `gdalwarp` and finally translated to a single geo tiff with `gdal_translate`:

 STRM Downloader output folder is `SRTM_chamonix` (4 `.hgt` files):